danilo-pimentel/TennisCourt/README.md

 - For each of these functionalities it also needs to have an endpoint on the ReservationController.

-- We use Autommapper on the solution, you can map your DTO to Entitites using it.
+- We use Automapper on the solution, you can map your DTO to Entitites using it.

 - EntityFrameworkCore is used on the API, there's a configuration file for it already, create the migration for the solution.